-- Cooker stoves (biomass stoves with a back boiler predominantly designed for space and hot water heating)
+- Biomass cooker stoves (biomass stoves with a back boiler predominantly designed for space and hot water heating)

 - Solar thermal panels (flat plate and evacuated tube)

-If you have previously installed a renewable heat technology in your home, or before you choose which technology to install, make sure you check the Ofgem list of eligible technologies to ensure that your system is authorised to receive RHI payments.
+If you have previously installed a renewable heating system in your home, or before you choose which technology to install, make sure you check the Ofgem list of eligible technologies to ensure your system is authorised to receive RHI payments.